 - (1) The securities shall be loaned to the borrower for a period not to exceed one year; - (2) At the termination of the loan period, the borrower shall deliver to the board of trustees certificates for identical securities which are of the same class and issue as the loaned securities; - (3) For the protection of the system, the borrower shall deliver to the board of trustees or its agent, collateral in the form of cash, letters of credit, bonds, or other interest-bearing notes and obligations of the United States or federal instrumentalities which are eligible for investment by the board of trustees, in an amount not less than one hundred two percent of the market value of the loaned securities, as determined by the board of trustees.
 The system shall have a security interest in the collateral to secure borrower's obligations under the agreement.
-The board of trustees shall not be obligated to return the collateral or any part thereof to the borrower, except upon borrower's delivery to the board or its agent of securities identical to the loaned securities, as provided in paragraph (2).
-The board of trustees or its designated agent shall monitor the market value of the loaned securities daily, and if, on any business day, the amount of the collateral deposited by the borrower is less than one hundred two percent of the market value of the loaned securities on that day, the borrower shall immediately deposit with the board or its agent additional collateral in the form of cash, letters of credit, bonds, or other interest-bearing notes and obligations of the United States or federal instrumentalities which are eligible for investment by the board of trustees.
+The board of trustees shall not be obligated to return the collateral or any part thereof to the borrower, except upon borrower's delivery to the board of trustees or its designated agent shall monitor the market value of the loaned securities daily, and if, on any business day, the amount of the collateral deposited by the borrower is less than one hundred two percent of the market value of the loaned securities on that day, the borrower shall immediately deposit with the board or its agent additional collateral in the form of cash, letters of credit, bonds, or other interest-bearing notes and obligations of the United States or federal instrumentalities which are eligible for investment by the board of trustees.
 Such additional collateral, together with the collateral previously on deposit, shall be in an amount not less than one hundred two percent of the market value of the loaned securities at the time of such deposit;